 - Clean your coffee maker inside and out.
-Brew a pot of 1:2 ratio clear vinegar-to-water half way through and turn off your machine.
-Let sit 30 minutes.
+Brew a pot of 1:2 ratio clear vinegar-to-water halfway through and turn off your machine.
+Let it sit 30 minutes.
 Pour the mixture back into your brewer and brew completely through.
 Clean all surfaces and brew a pot of clean water.

 - Buy freshly roasted coffee and have it ground.
-This breaks the cardinal rule of "grind before brewing" but if you're going to use a bag in 2-3 days it simplifies the brewing, saves counter space and gets used up before going stale.
+This breaks the cardinal rule of "grind before brewing," but if you're going to use a bag in 2-3 days, it simplifies the brewing, saves counter space and gets used before going stale.
 Just keep in an airtight container.

 - Buy spring water.
 A few gallons of spring water in clear plastic containers will help good coffee taste even better.
 Avoid distilled water or water in foggy plastic.
 This is another time-saver.